 Grains Industry Market Access Forum – two projects under PASE:

 - A contaminants data-set that will help grain growers’ manage export grain quality.
-The data-set will record contaminations and provide data for growers. – CANCELLED
+The data-set will record contaminations and provide data for growers. – CONCLUDED

 - enhance and extend pest surveillance activities to ensure importing country biosecurity requirements can continue to be met for export market access.